jansmolders86/mediacenterjs/README.md

 After you have downloaded MediacenterJS, click on the .bat file (in Windows) to start the project.
 Or make sure you have browsed to the root of MediaCenterJS in the terminal/command prompt and type 'node index'.

+If you close this window, MCJS will stop working.
+You can also see usefull information about what the server is doing, including error messages and other usefull information.

 ![Browse] (screenshots/browse_example.jpg)

 __Please make sure you've installed NodeJS and FFmpeg first!__